-The process at the slaughterhouse must be as comfortable as possible for the animals; with no signs of pain or fear that could have been avoided.
+The process during slaughter must be as comfortable as possible for the animals; with no signs of pain or fear that could have been avoided.
 Animals show how they are doing in all kinds of ways.
 By studying their behaviour, we can improve welfare in the last stage of the animal’s life.
 This is how Wageningen works on improving the quality of life.

 The killing of farm animals is inseparable from animal husbandry.
 Wageningen University & Research (WUR) studies how this last stage of life can be passed with as little stress and suffering as possible.
 We focus on animals that are slaughtered for human consumption, including fish and other marine life.
 This dossier provides an overview of the available knowledge from research on slaughtering with and without stunning.